One thing we have in common is our love for the Maine Coon breed. Maine Coon lovers know they are perfect cats!

 There might be a minor illness, infection, dental work (which can be life-threatening if ignored), and a variety of health issues do arise over time.
 Committing to a Maine Coon (or any pet) is committing to their medical care for life.

-#8: A Maine Coon Should Never Be Declawed
+8: The Maine Coon Breed Should Never Be Declawed

 This subject can be heated.
 Suffice it to say, when choosing a Maine Coon Cat, families enter into an agreement with their breeder.

 For a number of known reasons, declawing is not something that should be done to any cat.
-Any future Maine Coon owner must be able to adhere to the breeder agreement.
+Any future owner must be able to adhere to the breeder agreement.

 Every household is different!
 Maine Coons are notoriously wonderful with children, again displaying dog-like personalities.

-Folks often ask if Maine Coons are hypoallergenic.
+Folks often ask if the Maine Coon breed hypoallergenic.
 The short answer is no. Cats produce a protein, called FEL-D1 - this protein is what people are allergic to.

 When I was younger, I was at an open house for an apartment rental.
 A family showed up with their lovely, friendly dogs in the car.

-The man asked the landlord if dogs were allowed, and quickly followed up his question with the statement that if not, no problem - he still wanted the apartment.
+The man asked the landlord if dogs were allowed, and quickly followed up his question with the statement that if not, no problem - he would get rid of them.
 How horrible!

 Future Maine Coon owners who foresee upcoming moves should keep this in mind.
+A Maine Coon's family is his or her entire world.
 Depending on city and circumstance, perhaps waiting is a good idea.

 #4: Other Pets